Halych urban hromada

 Until 18 July 2020, the hromada belonged to Halych Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six.
 The area of Halych Raion was merged into Ivano-Frankivsk Raion.

 Settlements

-The municipality consists of 1 city (Halych) and 25 villages:
+The municipality consists of the city of Halych and 25 villages: